AdmiJW/Spring-Boot/spring_security_getting_started/README.md

 [**!!
 AWESOME REFERENCE HERE**](https://www.marcobehler.com/guides/spring-security).
 This note is based off the reference

 > **!
 After you had read this and start developing, you may notice that `WebSecurityConfigurerAdapter` is deprecated.
-See [THIS](https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter) for the migration guide**
+See [THIS](https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter) or [THIS](https://javatechonline.com/spring-security-without-websecurityconfigureradapter/) for the migration guide to avoid writing deprecated code.**

 ---